 Please note the Federation only accepts recommendations for the Governor General's Innovation Awards from members (scholarly associations or institutions) in good standing.

-*new* Calls for recommendations for the 2024 GGIA now open
+Calls for recommendations for the 2025 GGIA now closed

-Federation members (scholarly associations and institutions) are invited to recommend outstanding innovators or innovations from our community for the 2024 Governor General's Innovation Awards.
+Federation members (scholarly associations and institutions) were invited to recommend outstanding innovators or innovations from our community for the 2025 Governor General's Innovation Awards.

 For these awards, innovation is understood as addressing a pressing problem with a solution that is based on new thinking, and putting that solution into action.
 Innovations must have already demonstrated significant impact on the quality of life in Canada.